Acrowdofcloud/Account/README.md

 Assumptions:

-1. Users' inputs follows the instructions
+1. Users' inputs follow the instructions
-2. Limit of records will be 2000 each Month
+2. Limit of records will be ~1000 each Month
 3. This system is an executable that works in both Linux and Windows environment.
 4. Users will not input/calculate amount that require more than 15 decimal digits of precision offered by double

 ## Features
-1. Add income or expense record(amount, date, type, account)
+1. Add income or expense records (amount, date, type, account, usage, note)
 2. Delete or Edit records
 3. Search and Display records
 4. Provide statistical report of users' financial state